Ohio State nav bar

 Edmond J. Safra Foundation Center for Ethics, Harvard University, Fellowship in Ethics:

-Applications are invited from teachers and scholars who wish to develop their ability to address questions of moral choice in areas such as business, design, education, government, law, medicine, and public policy Deadline: November 15. http://www.ethics.harvard.edu/fellowships/graduate-fellowships.
+Applications are invited from teachers and scholars who wish to develop their ability to address questions of moral choice in areas such as business, design, education, government, law, medicine, and public policy,

-The scholarship provides for a stay of one year in Germany for professional development, study, or research.
+The program provides for a stay of one year in Germany for professional development, study, or research.
 Applicants design individual projects specific to Germany and decide at which institutions to pursue them.
 The program begins September 1 and lasts twelve months.
 It is preceded by language classes taught in Germany.
-Monthly stipends range from EUR 2,000 to 3,500 and allowances are available for accompanying family members, travel expenses, and German language instruction.
-Candidates must be citizens of the United States or the Russian Federation, possess a bachelor's degree, and be under 35 years of age by the start of the award.
-Prior knowledge of German is not a prerequisite. http://www.humboldt-foundation.de/web/4074.html.
+Monthly stipends range from EUR 2,200 to 2,700 and allowances are available for accompanying family members, travel expenses, and German language instruction.
+Candidates must be citizens of the United States, Brazil, China, India, or South Africa, and possess a bachelor's degree.
+Prior knowledge of German is not a prerequisite.

 Hackman Research Residency Awards: